JJChenCharly/OrthoSLC/README.md

 Note that, pipeline is recommended for sub-species level single copy core genome construction since RBBH may not work well for missions like Human-Microbe core genome construction.

-**Version change**:<br>
-`0.1Alpha` -> `0.1Beta`:<br>
-* allow users to set `bin level`, in steps using hash binning, with a linear style instead of exponatial style.<br>

-* **Fixed**: fixed output path concatenation failure in Step 2.

-`0.1Beta` -> current version `0.1`:<br>
-* applied pre-clustering before BLAST which significantly reduce time usage especially when phylogenetically close genomes paticipated analysis.
-    * 500 <i>Listeria monocytogenes</i> in `0.1Beta` -> ~7 hours, `0.1` -> ~22 mins
-    * 1150 <i>E. coli</i> `0.1Beta` -> ~2.7 days, `0.1` -> less than 5 hours

-* In `Step5_reprocal_blast`, we provide optinal memory efficient mode.
-It is a simple set up of multithreading when running BLAST.
-Since after pre clustering, some non-redundant genomes may become very small in size, which make them less efficient to BLAST with multiple threads.
-With memory efficient mode `off`, program will assign only 1 thread on each BLAST task so that there will be no thread waiting for database formatting and pre-processing.
-It can significantly increase the BLAST efficiency but with some more consumed memory.

-* we provide **no lock mode** in all steps that apply hash binning to speed up the process.
-We allow users to turn off mutex lock which is to safely write into files when multi-threading.
-In ours tests, program can generate files without data corruption when multi-threading with no lock (data corruption were rarely observed, the possiblity of data corruption may vary between computation platform).

-* **Fixed**: fixed the bug happening when writing final clusteres of FASTA files.

 **Caveat:**<br>
 The pipeline is currently available for linux-like system only and have been tested on Ubuntu 20.04 and 18.04.